jquery/learn.jquery.com/page/using-jquery-core/css-styling-dimensions.md

 Note the style of the argument on the second line &#8212; it is an object that contains multiple properties.
 This is a common way to pass multiple arguments to a function, and many jQuery setter methods accept objects to set multiple values at once.

 CSS properties that normally include a hyphen need to be camelCased in JavaScript.
 For example, the CSS property `font-size` is expressed as `fontSize` when used as a property name in JavaScript.
-However, this does not apply when passing the name of a CSS property to the `$.fn.css()` method as a string &#8212; in that case, either the camelCased or hyphenated form will work.
+However, this does not apply when passing the name of a CSS property to the `.css()` method as a string &#8212; in that case, either the camelCased or hyphenated form will work.

-It's not recommended to use `$.fn.css()` as a setter in production-ready code, but when passing in an object to set CSS, CSS properties will be camelCased instead of using a hyphen.
+It's not recommended to use `.css()` as a setter in production-ready code, but when passing in an object to set CSS, CSS properties will be camelCased instead of using a hyphen.

 ## Using CSS Classes for Styling

-As a getter, the `$.fn.css()` method is valuable.
+As a getter, the `.css()` method is valuable.
 However, it should generally be avoided as a setter in production-ready code, because it's generally best to keep presentational information out of JavaScript code.
 Instead, write CSS rules for classes that describe the various visual states, and then change the class on the element.

 ```
 // Working with classes